verbb/formie/docs/forms/spam-protection.md

 This is commonly done with a Global Set.
 For example, if you had a Global Set called `Forms` and a field called `Spam Keywords`, you could reference it in the Formie spam keywords setting with `{forms.spamKeywords}`.

+Spam keyword and IP rules are evaluated by `SpamHelper` during the `screen.runSpamChecks` workflow task.
+That includes `[match:]` logical rules, `[ip:]` ranges and CIDR notation, and field/global references in keyword lines.

+### Email rules

+Global email rules apply to every **Email Address** field on every form during the **`screen`** stage.
+They mark matching submissions as spam rather than showing a field validation error.

+Configure them under **Formie → Settings → Spam Protection → Content Rules → Email Rules**:

+- **Blocked domains** — one domain per line (for example `mailinator.com`)
+- **Block free email providers** — rejects addresses from Formie’s maintained free/disposable provider list

+Per-field email settings such as **Blocked Domains**, **Block Free Email Providers**, and **Validate Domain (DNS)** still run separately during field validation.
+Use global rules when you want the same policy everywhere; use per-field settings when only some forms need stricter email checks.

 ## Submission guards

 Submission guards are built-in passive checks that run **before** captcha integrations and keyword rules.
 They replace the old **Honeypot**, **Javascript**, and **Duplicate** captcha integrations that shipped in earlier major versions.